syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 <ts name = "ej.TreeGrid.HeaderTextOverflow"/>

-Specifies whether to wrap the header text when it is overflown i.e., when it exceeds the header width.
+Specifies whether to wrap the header text or when it overflows or exceeds the header width.

 <table class="params">
 <thead>